-www.miamidade.gov/global/govern ment/boards/northwest-7th-avenuecra.page.
+www.miamidade.gov/global/government/boards/northwest- 7th-avenue-cra.page.

 The CRA is a legal entity, separate, distinct, and independent from the BCC and tasked with eliminating slum and blight within the approved redevelopment area.
 Redevelopment endeavors are implemented through a public body, which is known as a community redevelopment agency.
-Community redevelopment agencies can utilize a designated funding tool, known as Increment Financing, which is available to cities and counties for redevelopment activities through the use of property tax revenues.
-Increment Financing is used to leverage public funds to promote private-sector activity in the denoted area or areas.
-The CRA completed its seventeenth year of operation in Fiscal Year 2020-21.
+Community redevelopment agencies can utilize a designated funding tool, known as Tax Increment Financing (TIF), which is available to cities and counties for redevelopment activities through the use of property tax revenues.
+Tax Increment Financing, or TIF, is used to leverage public funds to promote private-sector activity in the denoted area or areas.
+The CRA completed its eighteenth year of operation in Fiscal Year 2021-22.